"TOO OLD TO REBEL AND FAR TOO YOUNG TO GIVE IN"

 “There ain’t nothing like cut-rate suburban sprawl/knock it out boys so we can get paid/Marlboro lights, tall cans and adderall/Anything to get you through the day” - The Last of the Buffalo by Greg Loftus

 “We know every word or every word worth knowing by the liars we aspire to be/Just a soundtrack of killing ourselves in slow motion well at least we’ll all go out in peace/well not me” - The Shenandoah Banks by Greg Loftus

 The long days and longer nights started to take their toll so Greg put his music career on hold.
 He moved back home to Cape Cod, MA, in 2017 and started his custom furniture and woodworking business: Narrowland Woodworks and Design.

 During the coronavirus pandemic, Greg started writing music again.
 He released the album: “The Soft Sound of Sundown: Carpetbagger Years (2011-2015)”; a collection of unreleased songs and staples at Greg’s shows, with songs such as ‘American Bruises’ and ‘Highway 59’.
 In December of 2020, working with Underground Recording in Bourne, MA, he recorded his first full-length album in 5 years.
-Be on the lookout.
-His new album “Western Medicine” is set to release in the fall of 2021.
+"Western Medicine" was released in October 2021 and is currently working on new material with his band.